SeongYE/RainODE/readme.md

 ```

 Our implementation follows the [BBDM](https://github.com/xuekt98/bbdm) framework.
-Before training SSM, download `vq-f4.ckpt` from the repository and place it under the `source_model/` directory.
+Before training SSM, download VQGAN-4 chekpoint from the repository and place it under the directory as: `source_model/vq4.ckpt`

 For training, run: